gruntwork-io/terragrunt/_docs/rfc/scaffolding_new_modules.md

 ### Template tests

-Template tests can be invoked using a new module in `terratest` that can be used to call `terragrunt new` using these templates with arbitrary input values.
+Template tests can be invoked using the `shell` module in `terratest` that can be used to call `terragrunt new` using these templates with arbitrary input values.
 You can then apply the generated template to test the generated code against various variable inputs.

 ### Template structure

-_TODO: This needs to be fleshed out.
-Note that this is conditional on if the above proposal is accepted._
+_TODO: This still needs to be fleshed out._

 ### FAQ

 #### When should code be generated?

-_TODO_
+The challenge with code generation is deciding when, and how often to generate the code.
+For example, suppose you ran `terragrunt new component` and it seeded the live configuration with all the different variables of the underlying module.
+Next, you will need to make the changes to set the values for each of the variables.
+This makes sense to edit directly on the generated code, so you shouldn't have to run the generator again.
+However, suppose that at a later point the module is updated and a new variable is introduced.
+Should you regenerate the code so you get the updated variable description?

+While "codegen drift" is a concern, I think the only practical usage of the proposed scaffolding is for bootstrapping an initial implementation, and not for maintaining the code through code generation.
+As such, you should only generate the code in the initial implementation, and then proceed to make manual edits to the generated code over time to maintain it, rather than going through `terragrunt new` each time to roll out an update.

 #### Should the generated code be checked in?

-_TODO_
+Given the answer to [When should code be generated?](#when-should-code-be-generated), yes it should be checked in so that you can maintain the edits being made to it.

 #### How to keep code in sync with template?

-_TODO_

-#### Use Case: Is there a way to continuously generate code from a template?

-_TODO_
+In the scenario covered in [When should code be generated?](#when-should-code-be-generated) there is a question of how to introduce the new variable to a previously generated code.
+Specifically, when you introduce a new variable, and if you were keeping the list of variable inputs in the live code that was generated, you could end up in a situation of "codegen drift", where the module has a new variable that is omitted from your live config.

+Unfortunately, as mentioned in the answer to [When should code be generated?](#when-should-code-be-generated), it is not practical to always regenerate the code from the template every time the module changes.
+This means that we are once again back to relying on developer discipline for maintaining this link.

+The solution proposed here will not address this challenge.
+However, the hope is that the proposed solution will improve the UX over what we have currently, while acknowledging that it is not a perfect solution that solves all challenges.

 ## Alternatives